 TODD WITZLEBEN | ASSOCIATE HEAD COACH, MEN'S DISTANCE

-Todd Witzleben enters his eighth year as the Bulls men's cross country and distance coach in 2017-18.
-He was elevated to associate head coach for the 2013 cross country season.
-He also takes on the role of recruiting coordinator for track events and foreign student-athletes.
+Todd Witzleben enters his 10th year as the Buffalo men's cross country, middle distance, and distance coach in 2019-20.
+He was elevated to Associate Head Coach for the 2013 cross country season.
+He also holds the role of recruiting coordinator for men’s and women’s track events and international student-athletes.

-Under Witzleben's direction, Zack Ahart became the first men's cross country runner in program history to win an individual MAC Championship.
+Under Witzleben's direction, Zack Ahart became the first men's cross country runner in program history to win an individual MAC Championship in 2013.

-In five seasons as the men's cross country coach, 10 athletes have earned All-MAC honors.
+In seven seasons as the men's cross country coach, 12 athletes have earned All-MAC honors.
 The Bulls had their best finish as a program in 2011 placing third at the MAC Championships.
 That same season, UB went on to claim a program-best seventh-place finish at the NCAA Northeast Regional.

 The men's track & field team set nine school records in the distance events during 2014.
 The team scored 16 points in the distance events at the Outdoor MAC Championships.
 Tyler Scheving qualified for the NCAA Championships, Round 1 in the 800-meter run and the DMR established a new school record while winning the event at the Indoor MAC Championships.